libretime/libretime/docs/manual/exporting-the-schedule/index.md

 8. Create a cron job to run the shell script each minute:

-    sudo nano /etc/cron.d/airtime-schedule
+    sudo nano /etc/cron.d/libretime-schedule

 containing the line:

-    * * * * * www-data /usr/local/bin/airtime-schedule.sh
+    * * * * * www-data /usr/local/bin/libretime-schedule.sh

-The schedule server will now be serving the same show information as the Airtime server, with a cache lifetime of one minute.
-You can adjust the cache lifetime by altering the frequency of the cron job that polls the Airtime server.
+The schedule server will now be serving the same show information as the Libretime server, with a cache lifetime of one minute.
+You can adjust the cache lifetime by altering the frequency of the cron job that polls the Libretime server.

 Pushing schedule information via FTP or SSH
 -------------------------------------------

-If there is no inbound access to the Airtime server at all, an FTP script can be used to push cached schedule data from Airtime to an external web server.
-The standard ftp command should be available on the Airtime server and the external web server should have a suitably restricted FTP account set up.
-After following steps 1 and 2 above to export schedule data to a pair of temporary files on the Airtime server, create a new script on the Airtime server to automatically make the upload:
+If there is no inbound access to the Libretime server at all, an FTP script can be used to push cached schedule data from Libretime to an external web server.
+The standard ftp command should be available on the Libretime server and the external web server should have a suitably restricted FTP account set up.
+After following steps 1 and 2 above to export schedule data to a pair of temporary files on the Libretime server, create a new script on the Libretime server to automatically make the upload:

     sudo nano /usr/local/bin/upload-schedule-data.sh